Acacia Theatre Company

 Next Act Theatre

-Celebrating its 24th season this year, Renaissance creates moving theater that awakens our recognition of what it is to be human with attention to women’s roles onstage and off.
+Celebrating its 25th season this year, Milwaukee's only woman-founded, woman-run professional theater company creates moving productions that awakens our recognition of what it is to be human with attention to women’s roles onstage and off.
 Performances at the Broadway Theatre Center.
-158 N. Broadway, Milwaukee; Telephone: (414) 291-7800; Website: www.r-t-w.com.
+158 N. Broadway, Milwaukee; Telephone: (414) 272-0800; Website: www.r-t-w.com.

 Skylight Music Theatre

 Performing the full spectrum of professional music theatre from opera to Broadway to musicals.
 158 N. Broadway, Milwaukee; Telephone: (414) 291-7800; Website: www.skylightmusictheatre.org.

 Sunset Playhouse produces eight main stage shows a year - comedies, mysteries, and musicals.
 The Studio Theatre houses the After Sunset Series with four edgy dramas and musicals.
 In addition, the Playhouse is home to three professional series: Musical MainStage, with six concerts each season, a six-show cabaret series called SideNotes, and a three-show children's series called bug in a rug.
 The School for the Arts offers a wide variety of classes and workshops for children ages 3 - 18.
 700 Wall Street, Elm Grove; Telephone: 262-782-4430; Website: www.sunsetplayhouse.com.

 Theatre Gigante is dedicated to presentations that integrate theater, dance, text and music.
 342 N. Water, Milwaukee; Telephone: (414) 961-6119; Website: www.theatregigante.org.

 UWM Peck School of the Arts